coderoad/mocha-coderoad-deprecated/README.md

     npm install mocha-coderoad

+### Snippets

+Use snippets to quickly generate test files.

+Open up *Atom* -> *Open Your Snippets*.
+Add the contents of `snippets.cson` to your global `snippets.cson` file.

+Quickly generate tests using the following snippet prefixes:

+* mochacr-f - test a function
+* mochacr-a - test an array
+* mochacr-o - test an object

 ### Test Statements

 It makes sense to write test statements using 'should', 'must' or negative statements.
 Remember, the failing test message will be delivered as feedback to the user.